Key Takeaways

 Creating Permanence Through Design

-One hallmark of luxury outdoor kitchens is a sense of permanence.
+One hallmark of high-end outdoor kitchens is a sense of permanence.
 Integrated cabinetry contributes to this by visually anchoring the kitchen to the site.

 Design elements that reinforce permanence include: